You know those days when you are so depleted you cannot even function?

 What is different between now and last month when even though I was practicing self-care, I found myself angry and snapping all the time?
 The main thing is daycare.
 My baby just started daycare this month after being home for months.
-This means that I am able to get work done during the day instead of staying up all night.
+This means that I can get work done during the day instead of staying up all night.

 Self-care activities allow you to keep running.
 It fills your glass to the brimming.
-It doesn’t fill your cup if you started with an empty cup.
+It doesn’t fill your cup if you start with an empty cup.

 You can’t always just paper over the cracks with a bath or a walk.
 You need to fill the cup before topping it off with small activities.
 You can’t fill from an empty cup, either.

 Show Yourself Compassion

 You need to show yourself the grace, compassion, kindness, and love you show others to fill your cup.
 Grabbing a cup of coffee while you criticize yourself, blame yourself, or guilt yourself will not get you to the place of loving kindness that you need.